How to Become an Applied Behavior Analyst in Connecticut

 Step 4.
 Apply for Your License With Connecticut’s State Department of Public Health

-All that work getting your BCBA® certification boils down to being able to submit it to Connecticut’s Department of Public Health, who will verify it.
+All that work getting your BCBA® certification boils down to being able to submit it to Connecticut’s Department of Public Health, which will verify it.

 Although the state doesn’t offer reciprocal licensing, they do want to see official verification of any out-of-state licenses, current or expired, that you have held.
 This is done to ensure there are no significant disciplinary actions on your track record.